I'm Rishabh Rawat, a 3rd year (Junior year) engineering student specializing in Electronics and Communication from GGSIPU, India.

 This can be explained along with code snippets.
 A good way of structuring the documentation.

 I started programming around 1.5yrs back.
-So my first exposure to programming (webdev) was learning HTML and CSS.
-I am contributing to PublicLab since October, 2018.
-I was also the part of Google Code-In Mentors team at PublicLab.
+So my first exposure to programming (web development) was learning HTML and CSS.
+I am contributing to PublicLab since October 2018.

-I've worked on other projects as well, I made incoming webhook notifiers and chatbots (more like slash commands) (on an already baselined codebase) for zulip, I've worked with coding blocks as I was part of their annual summer of code event named Bountiful Open Source Summer (BOSS) and ranked in top 10, my personal projects include a python/Django website (https://github.com/rishabh570/refresher) and a simple chat-app made with Django-channels (https://github.com/rishabh570/chatroom) and a dynamic theme firefox add-on (https://github.com/Rishabh570/themed).
+I've worked on other projects as well, I made incoming webhook notifiers and chatbots (more like slash commands) (on an already baselined codebase) for Zulip, I've worked with coding blocks as I was part of their annual summer of code event named Bountiful Open Source Summer (BOSS) and ranked in top 10, my personal projects include a python/Django website (https://github.com/rishabh570/refresher) and a simple chat-app made with Django-channels (https://github.com/rishabh570/chatroom) and a dynamic theme firefox add-on (https://github.com/Rishabh570/themed).

-During my summer internship at Malik Ventures, I was working with a team of 6 people.
+I've had my summer internship at Malik Ventures last year, I was working with a team of 6 people.
 We were working on two projects at that time, radixhealthcare.org (website for a hospital) and harvin.academy (a coaching institute) and I was responsible for the backend part (Node.js/Express).
 That was my first exposure to how teams work.